 Yes.
 Irish Water Spaniels shed very lightly and don't create much pet dander in your home.
 Dander is the primary cause of most pet related allergies.

 Irish Water Spaniels were bred to retrieve waterfowl.
 Their water-resistant coats help keep them dry, and they are natural swimmers.
-If your IRS is not on a leash when you walk near a pool or lake, he is likely to jump right into the water.
+If your IRS is not on a leash when you walk near a pool or lake, he is likely to jump right into the water, so a good leash (and even a harness) that allows you to comfortably control him, is recommended.